tessgi/TessGiWebsite/content/pages/data-analysis/data-access.md

 [TOC]

-## MAST Tools
+## MAST tools

 The *official* archive for TESS mission data products is the [Mikulski Archive for Space Telescopes (MAST)](https://archive.stsci.edu/tess) which is hosted at the
 [Space Telescope Science Institute (STScI)](http://www.stsci.edu/).

-In preparation for the first public data release, the MAST has created a [Summary page](http://archive.stsci.edu/tess/summary.html) with information on data access, tools, and resources.
+MAST has created a [Summary page](http://archive.stsci.edu/tess/summary.html) with information on data access, tools, and resources for TESS data.
 Brief descriptions are below, but see the MAST [Summary page](http://archive.stsci.edu/tess/summary.html) for more details.

 ### [MAST Portal](https://mast.stsci.edu)